What are Real Estate taxes?

 How much penalty will I receive if I do not pay by the due date?

 If your taxes are more than one year past due, your property could be subject to a tax foreclosure or a tax lien sale.
-For more information on the tax lien sale, please visit Tax Lien Sale.
+Click here for more information on the tax lien sale.

 Is there a discount for paying my taxes in full for the year?